jludzik/randomForest/README.rst

    *(You should see `(.venv)` appear at the beginning of your terminal line).*

 4. **Install the Package and Dependencies**
-   Install the project in editable mode along with required libraries for plotting and testing:
+   Install the project dependencies from requirements file and the package in editable mode:

    .. code-block:: bash

        pip install --upgrade pip
+       pip install -r requirements.txt
        pip install -e .
-       pip install matplotlib pandas scikit-learn pytest sphinx
+       pip install pytest pytest-cov sphinx

+   *(Note: `pytest-cov` is required to run tests with coverage reporting enabled in setup.cfg)*

 Usage
 =====